Castlevania II: Simon’s Quest is the black sheep of the series, and for good reason. It’s a hurricane of frustration from beginning to end!

 - The visuals are dull and bland.

 - The original game contained vague clues on what you should do or outright lies.
-However, the Redacted hack amended this.
+However, the Redaction hack amended this.

 - The bosses are outright terrible and ridiculously easy.